12 Creative Business Ideas You Can Copy will inspire you if you’re looking to start your own business or change careers and become your own boss.

 What on earth is a blog flipper?
 Ever hear of a couple named Chip and Joanna Gaines?
 They had a show called Fixer Upper on HGTV.

 If you never heard of them, they take some of the worst houses in good neighborhoods and transform them into works of art.
 So what does this have to do with being a blog or web site flipper?
-It’s the same principle.
+It’s one of the creative business ideas using the same principle.

 You look for abandoned blogs that are littering the internet highway and offer to buy one.
 Then you use your internet skills and set up social media channels and write new copy.